v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 22. **Close** all pages.

-    > [!NOTE]
-    > The message bar may appear with a message that states, "There exist no relation for operation Padding."
-The route contains the order of operations and the assignment of operations will occur in the next steps.
+    > **NOTE** The message bar may appear with a message that states, "*There exist no relation for operation Padding.*" The route contains the order of operations and the assignment of operations will occur in the next steps.

 23. Go to **Production control \> Setup \> Routes \> Operations**.